 “We were tested when the pandemic started,” Book said.
 “We were tested again and we’ve shown we can be quick and agile.”

-Huxley, a community of about 5,000 people located in southern Story County, likely will be without power for another week, City Administrator Rita Connor said.
+Huxley, a community of about 5,000 people located in southern Story County, was mostly without power for a week, City Administrator Rita Connor said.

-A transmission line that serves most of the community is down, which means “we’re looking at a long-term outage,” Connor said.
+A transmission line that serves most of the community was down, which meant “we’re looking at a long-term outage,” Connor said.

-A grocery store and convenience stores are also without power, meaning residents’ only option to purchase food is to travel to other communities.
+A grocery store and convenience stores were also without power, meaning residents’ only option to purchase food was to travel to other communities.

-Connor said most residents have lost a substantial amount of food from their refrigerators and freezers.
+Connor said most residents lost a substantial amount of food from their refrigerators and freezers.
 “A lot of people just go out occasionally to get food because of the virus, so many of our residents had a lot of food on hand,” she said.
-Many residents can’t cook because they don’t have power.
+Many residents couldn’t cook because they didn’t have power.

-City officials are working with various organizations to do things like bring in food trucks, she said.
-Groups like the firefighters, which today prepared a spaghetti lunch, are preparing hot meals for residents.
+City officials worked with various organizations to do things like bring in food trucks, she said.
+Groups like the firefighters prepared hot meals for residents.